VTL 1.1 (Validation and Transformation Language) in progress after public review

-The Task force for the Validation and Transformation Language (VTL), created in 2013 under the initiative of the SDMX Secretariat, submits for public review the version 1.1 of VTL.
-The public review extends until 6 January 2017, in order to allow time for the consolidation of a final version at the beginning of 2017.
+The Task force for the Validation and Transformation Language (VTL), created in 2013 under the initiative of the SDMX Secretariat, is working on version 1.1 of VTL.
+The public review version was released in October 2016 and was commented until January 2017.
+The consolidation of its final version is ongoing.

 VTL is a standard language for defining validation and transformation rules (set of operators, their syntax and semantics) for any kind of statistical data.
 VTL 1.1 takes advantage of all the comments and proposals received after the publication of version 1.0, in March 2015.
 The new version contains several new features, together with an extended library of operators covering more use cases.